majdalsado/majdalsado.github.io/all_collections/_posts/2024-12-17-shutting-down-colive-values.md

 - Community management
 - Industry networking

-Without proper systems in place, this became overwhelming for a small team.
+Without proper systems in place, this became overwhelming for a solo developer.
+At this point I did bring on a partner to help offload some of this work, but it was still too much for a part-time founder to handle effectively.

 ### Underestimating Scope